Ford Escort (North America): First generation (1981–1990)

 The first-generation Ford Escort was launched on October 3, 1980, for the 1981 model year, with Lincoln-Mercury marketing the model line as the Mercury Lynx.
-Sharing a nearly identical wheelbase with the Pinto, the Escort grew in size over its predecessor, nearly six inches longer and over three inches taller.
+Sharing a nearly identical wheelbase with the Pinto, the Escort grew in size over its predecessor, nearly six inches longer and over three inches taller, featuring front-wheel drive and a transverse-mounted engine.
 Alongside an unnamed base trim, the Escort was marketed in L, GL, GLX, and SS trim levels.